-Although the concept is a ground for inadmissibility (see Admissibility Procedure), according to the information available to CPR, to date the authorities have not introduced further rules in national legislation such as relevant connection indicators or rules regarding the methodology by which the SEF satisfies itself that the safe third country concept may be applied to a particular country or to a particular applicant.
+Although the concept is a ground for inadmissibility (see Admissibility Procedure),283 according to the information available to CPR, to date the authorities have not introduced further rules in national legislation such as relevant connection indicators or rules regarding the methodology by which the SEF satisfies itself that the safe third country concept may be applied to a particular country or to a particular applicant.

 According to the information available to CPR, the SEF does not have a list of countries designated to be generally safe as a matter of administrative guidance.
-While the number of inadmissibility decisions on safe third country grounds is generally very limited, countries designated as such in the past have included Morocco and Turkey, and last year South Africa and Ecuador.
-The SEF was unable to provide statistics on breakdown of rejection decisions based on the concept of "safe third country" by nationality.
+While the number of inadmissibility decisions on safe third country grounds is generally very limited, countries designated as such in the past have included Morocco, Turkey, South Africa, Ecuador and last year Brazil.

+According to SEF, in 2018 there were 3 rejection decisions based on the concept of "safe third country", all of which related to Brazil (see Admissibility Procedure).